Manage asthma by staying organized. Here's help creating an adult asthma action plan.

 Maintaining good day-to-day asthma control is the key to keeping symptoms at bay and preventing asthma attacks.
 Having a written asthma action plan makes it easier for you to measure whether your asthma is under control — and it lets you know exactly what steps to take when it isn't.
 Using an asthma action plan is especially important if you have moderate to severe asthma or you've had a serious asthma attack in the past.
 Here's how to get started.

 Because asthma varies from person to person, you'll need to work with your doctor to develop a plan that's customized for you.
-Your action plan can help you:
+Your action plan may include keeping a diary, and can help you: